Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 570 should theoretically be much better than the GeForce 810M in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 570 should be 956% quicker than the GeForce 810M in general, because of its greater bandwidth. (explain)

-Texel RateThe GeForce GTX 570 should be quite a bit (more or less 644%) faster with regards to texture filtering than the GeForce 810M. (explain)
+Texel RateThe GeForce GTX 570 will be quite a bit (more or less 644%) more effective at texture filtering than the GeForce 810M. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 570 is a better choice, by far. (explain)
+Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 570 is superior to the GeForce 810M, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison